uoinfusion/Infusion/README.md

 ## Client support

-Infusion works well with classic clients and CrossUO/OrionUO.
+Infusion works with official clients and CrossUO/OrionUO/ClassicUO.
 Infusion supports encryption and is able to connect to OSI servers.
-We plan to add a support for ClassicUO client.

 Please, create an issue if you find any bug, missing feature or server/client combination that doesn't work for you.